 - moving all your personal possessions to New Zealand.

-- In your former country of residence:
+Supporting evidence could include the following in your former country of residence:

 - selling real property

 - closing a business or liquidating long term investments